-Among the characteristics of this family are grooved upper incisors, infraorbital foramena opening on the side of the rostrum, enlarged bullae, weak zygomatic arches, and the fur-lined pockets (shared with the pocket gophers) that are external, opening beside the mouth rather than inside of the mouth as in some other rodents.
-In Dipodomys, the cheekteeth are unrooted; in the pocket mice, they are rooted.
+Among the characteristics of this family are grooved upper incisors, infraorbital foramina opening on the side of the rostrum, enlarged bullae, weak zygomatic arches, and the fur-lined pockets (shared with the pocket gophers) that are external, opening beside the mouth rather than inside of the mouth as in some other rodents.
+In Dipodomys, the cheek teeth are unrooted; in the pocket mice, they are rooted.

 Fig. 1.
 Lateral view of the dorsal skull of Dipodomys merriami, showing the infraorbital foramen opening on the side of the rostrum, the weak zygomatic arch, and the greatly enlarged auditory region.

-Fig. 2 (left).
-Dorsal view of the skull of the Banner-tailed Kangaroo Rat (Dipodomys spectabilis) and lateral view of its left dentary.
-Scale in mm.
-Fig. 3 (right).
+Fig. 2 (near right).
 Dorsal view of the skull of the Chihuahuan Pocket Mouse (Chaetodipus eremicus) and lateral view of its left dentary.
 Scale in mm (note the scale difference between the two images).
-The very weak zygomatic arches are broken away in Fig. 3.
+The very weak zygomatic arches are broken away in Fig. 2.